saramakishti/tu-berlin/winter_23_24/multi-national-corporations/lecture-notes/lecture10.md

 FSA = firm-specific advantages

-1. Digitalization enables the near-decomposability [i.e., modularity] of a firm's FSA into technology and human capital components.
+1. Digitalization enables the modularity of a firm's FSA into technology and human capital components.

 2. Digitalization increases the cross-border transferability of a firm‘s technology FSAs by enhancing its modularity and the firm's ability to bundle it with a local firm's FSA.